Title: To Boldly Bite…Author:

 "Did I say that?
 Consider this, though.
 If the Enterprise

 enters the Delphic Expanse without you and fails in its mission, allowing the Xindi to return and destroy Earth… will you be able to take solace in the fact that at least you did as you were instructed to?"
 Their waiter picked that moment to return and K'Eshtan broke their stare off as she picked up her menu, turning to hand it to him.
 "I believe I shall be sampling the 'Godzilla roll' this evening, Scott.
 And for my tardy companion, the sweet and sour pork.
-Who will also require a glass of water, if you do not mind?"
+She will also require a glass of water, if you do not mind?"

 Would her personal inaction when it came to the destruction of the Enterprise

 or Earth be any easier for her to stomach when the time came because she'd followed orders and allowed herself to be sent back to Vulcan?
 The long and short answer to that was the same for T'Pol: no. Quite the opposite, she realized: she would forever be left wondering if, had she been there, could she have done something to save the planet, the ship, a former subordinate… a friend.
 Additionally, she disagreed with the High Command's assertion that the Xindi were a human problem.
 Any society illogical enough to attack a planet based on the supposed future actions of its inhabitants was illogical enough to continue its aggressions against other targets once it had destroyed its primary objective.
-There were a small number of humans on Vulcan and a smattering of joint research installations spread over the nearby star systems.
+There were a small number of humans on Vulcan, and a smattering of joint research installations spread over the nearby star systems.
 How would the Xindi view them?
-To say nothing of Centauran interests…
+To say nothing of Centauran interests, joint Vulcan/Centauran interests, and-

 "And for you, Miss T'Pol?"